-MARTIN: That takeoff on "When Irish Eyes are Smiling," of course, was called "When IRS Guys are Smiling."
-It was written and performed by the political satire troop Capitol Steps.
+MARTIN: That takeoff on "When Irish Eyes Are Smiling," of course, was called "When IRS Guys Are Smiling."
+It was written and performed by the political satire troupe Capitol Steps.
 The Capitol Steps started in 1981 as a group of Senate staffers who just wanted to have some fun talking about their jobs and their employers, presumably.
 Since then, they have recorded more than 30 albums, with their latest titled "Fiscal Shades of Grey."

 We decided to call troupe members Elaina Newton and Matt Eaton to joins us now to have some fun, hopefully, on tax day.
 They're here with us in our Washington, D.C. studios.
 Welcome.
 Thank you for joining us.